benscrane/bencranenet/collections/_drafts/gitlab-github-setup.md

 GitHub and what goes into GitLab.
 This post is me forcing myself to write those guidelines down.

+## Why I use GitLab

 ## Why I use GitHub

-## Why I use GitLab
+GitHub is a social platform for developers.
+It's also a great place to host your with a rich SDLC feature set.
+For me though, I prefer the features at GitLab which is why GitLab is the main home for my active projects.
+But I think there's a lot of value for having a strong GitHub presence as a developer.

+Almost all of the software development job applications that I've seen have a field to include your GitHub profile link or username.
+I'm sure you can include a GitLab link there or elsewhere in your application but it just illustrates that GitHub is the default.

+Opensource

 ## Repo mirroring

-What I'm using and why.
-I'm writing this for myself, it's helpful to define a way of working and stick to it, especially when working on your own.

-Document how I'm setting up GitLab - GitHub mirroring and how I decide which one is the home base for a specific project.

-This will be a good push to clean up both of those accounts.
+This is a living document and I'll be updating it as my approach evolves.